Updated July 4, 2026

 Retail supply

 No physical fuel shortage at US retail level.
 Gulf Coast refining cluster is structurally insulated.
-Exposure is to price, not availability.
+Exposure is to price, not availability — though the structural contradiction of the moment is that global prices are crashing while domestic buffers (SPR, Cushing) sit at multi-decade lows.

 Disruption map